kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-7-base64.markdown

 - base64
 ---

 This is the 7th part of my series *Introduction to Gulp.js*.
-Today I will use Gulp to replace a lot of my URLs to small images with Base64 encoded images.
+Today I will use Gulp.js to replace a lot of my URLs to small images with Base64 encoded images.

 [IMAGE]